Mark Lanegan at Union Chapel

 The collection of more melodious numbers in the last third of the concert demonstrated a softer side to Lanegan and a greater range.
 New track Pretty Colors was a case in point – a touching song of love long-gone in which you could hear the singer almost howling at the moon.
 Lanegan’s cover of Mack the Knife was fantastic, as was his tribute to Lou Reed, Satellite of Love.
 A cover of O.V.
 Wright’s haunting blues number On Jesus’ Program received the biggest round of applause.
 By the end of the concert Mark Lanegan had everyone in the chapel on their feet roaring in delight.

 Photos: Helen Parish

-For further information about Mark Lanegan and future events visit here.
+For further information and future events visit Mark Lanegan’s website here.